oxi-dev0/NeuralSim/README.md

 <h2> Contribution </h2>

-<p> Most help is needed with optimisation, as I only have ~1 years experience with C++, and there will be many slow operations and calls that I wrote without realising how slow they are.
+<p> The most help is needed with optimisation, as I only have ~1 years experience with C++, and there will be many slow operations and calls that I wrote without realising how slow they are.
 I also dont have much time to work on the program, so any expansion with new receptors, effectors, etc is greatly appreciated :D </p>

 <br>